Djeez2/XP2Earth/README.md

 In the spririt of these open source projects I also contribute this plugin to the open source community.

 Thanks to
+- Kees Houbolt for testing many early versions of the plugin.
 - Google for providing Google Earth free of charge.
 - Laminar Research for opening up X-Plane through a well-documented SDK.
 - Microsoft for providing Visual Studio Community Edition free of charge.